anandrajaram21/anandrajaram21.github.io/content/blog/introduction.md

 date: 2021-05-19T13:49:14+00:00
 ---

 First off, whoami?
 Well, I am Anand Rajaram.
 I am a student of Class 12 studying in Bangalore, India.
 I started programming at the age of 14, and have loved it ever since.
-The first language i ever learnt was Java, after which my focus shifted primarily to Python and JavaScript.
+The first language I ever learnt was Java, after which my focus shifted primarily to Python and JavaScript.

 My first introduction to computer science was surprisingly through a prank on Facebook.
 This was when I was 13 years old.
 It was a post that said "Run the following command in your macOS terminal to hack anyone's Facebook password `sudo rm -rf /`".
 I ran this on my dad's Mac, and there began my journey into computer science.
 Luckily my dad had a Time Machine backup, so everything was back to normal.
 I eventually started to explore what that command actually did, and got into learning Linux.
 After that, I just continued to learn whatever excited me the most then.